 Different types of permanent life insurance policies

-Be advised that term life insurance does not offer the cash value feature since term life policies are designed to last for a limited period.
-This doesn't mean that term life insurance is not good since this life insurance is less expensive than permanent life insurances.
+Be advised that term life insurance does not offer the cash value feature or cash surrender value since term life insurance policies are designed to last for a limited period.
+This doesn't mean that term life is not a type of life insurance you should consider, since it is less expensive and simpler than permanent life insurance.

-Life insurance policies that accumulate cash value are more expensive than those that do not, such as term life insurance.
-But how much more?
+Life insurance policies that accumulate cash value are more expensive than those that do not.
 Generally speaking, one can expect to pay six to 10 times more for a cash value life policy.

-Your policy’s cash value is your money.
+Your life insurance policy’s cash value is your money.
 You can tap into it as needed.
 However, the options available for accessing it depend on your life insurance policy type and the provider.
+If you no longer need coverage, don't let your policy lapse since you'll lose the death benefit as well as any cash value you could have received.

 Use the cash value to pay the premiums

 Certain universal life policies allow you to pay monthly premiums with the policy’s cash value.
-All the same, using this strategy while there is not much cash value or the rate of interest is low might not be a great idea.
+Using this strategy when you’ve accumulated cash value or your policy has a low interest rate might not be a great idea.
 If the cash value drops too far, you risk losing coverage.

 For instance, let’s say you have a cash value of $10,000, while the annual premium for your life insurance policy is $5,000.
 If the cash value grows at a rate of 2.5% per year — which is a reasonable estimate — you can use the interest to pay half of your premiums.

-Whole life policies, by contrast, usually do not let you use the cash value to pay premiums.
-To be able to do that, you will need to convert it into a paid-up policy.
-This option is not available with all insurers and comes into play only if your cash value is sufficiently large.
+Whole life policies, by contrast, usually do not let you use the policy's cash value to pay premiums.
+To be able to do that, you will need to convert it into a paid-up policy, but with paid-up whole life insurance policies, every premium payment is subtracted from the policy's death benefit.
+Also, this option is not available with all insurers and comes into play only if your cash value is sufficiently large.

 Borrow a loan against it

-These loans generally come with low annual interest rates.
-Whatever interest amount you do not pay gets automatically added to the loan balance.
+Borrowing against your policy's cash value generally comes with low annual interest rates.
+Whatever interest amount you do not pay gets automatically added to the outstanding loan balance.
 For this reason, you need to closely monitor the outstanding loan amount as this will reduce the cash surrender value.
 If it exceeds your policy’s cash value, you will lose coverage.
+Furthermore, the loan will likely attract income tax payments.

 Sell your life insurance policy

-Selling your life insurance policy to a third party — usually a company — is called a life settlement.
+Selling your life insurance policy to a third party — usually an insurance company — is called a life settlement.
 You may find this option attractive if you no longer want to pay premiums and your dependents have become financially secure.

 Surrender the policy for its net cash value

 A life settlement is more profitable than surrendering the policy.
-But there is no guarantee that you will find a buyer.
-If you cannot find one and want to cash out the policy, consider surrendering it.
+But if you cannot find a buyer and want to cash out the policy, consider surrendering it.

-Surrendering a life policy is the same as canceling it.
-The insurer will deduct the surrender charges and other fees from your cash value and pay the remaining amount.
+Surrendering a life policy is the same as canceling it (thus giving up the death benefit).
+The insurer will deduct the surrender charges, outstanding loan balance, and other fees from your cash value and pay the remaining amount.
 That is, you will receive the net cash value (actual cash value – surrender charges and other fees).
 And your coverage will cease to exist.
+Lastly, when you surrender the policy, it's possible that you'll be required to pay income tax on the amount you receive.

 As you may guess, the net cash value is always lower than the actual cash value.
 However, the longer you hold on to your life insurance policy, the lesser the difference between the two.
 If you have had the policy for 12-15 years, you are likely to receive an amount that is close or equivalent to the actual cash value.